 Will my custom code/app settings carry over?

-Do I need to update my theme?
+Do I have to update my theme?

 Why should I update and how long should I wait before I update the theme?

-Both the online industry and the ways in which people access the internet continue to evolve rapidly: Browsers are updated almost daily, and new devices are constantly being released - in 2015, there were 24,000 distinct Android devices in use around the world.
+Both the online industry and the ways in which people access the internet continue to evolve rapidly: browsers are updated almost daily, and new devices are constantly being released – in 2015, there were 24,000 distinct Android devices in use around the world.
 Shopify, as a platform operating in that space, releases new features to meet the growing and evolving demands from store owners.

 In response, we continuously update our themes to ensure they give the optimal performance across the range, plus we integrate new Shopify features as they are implemented on the continuously improving platform.

 For the most part, you can adopt a similar approach to updating your theme.
 You do not need to be always on the latest (though some people might choose to), you can generally wait for several version updates then grab a completely fresh copy.